MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 **scroll to the center:**

-* if the user clicks the button, it always scrolls to the center of the page/ element.
+* if the user clicks the button, it scrolls to the center of the page/ element.

 ```javascript